A message from the President, Shari Anker:

 Little did I know that this beautiful Preserve had been slated to be dealt the fate of so much of Florida: its hydrology altered, its wetlands filled, it native vegetation ripped out, its animals silenced, its land sealed with roads, highways, and buildings, its starry night replaced with a dome of artificial light, its local climate hotter due to ubiquitous asphalt.

-Little did I know that my soul could be nourished at the Savannas because nearly 40 years ago citizens from a variety of community groups formed the Conservation Alliance of St. Lucie County.
+Little did I know that my soul could be nourished at the Savannas because, decades ago, citizens from a variety of community groups formed the Conservation Alliance of St. Lucie County.

 Their first project was to protect the Ft.
-Pierce Inlet from condo development.
-Today, it’s a 340-acre state park.
+Pierce Inlet from condominium development.
+Today, that area is a 340-acre state park.
 The following year, in 1973, they embarked, with an alliance of individuals and groups, upon a multi-year effort to “save the Savannas.”
-Today at more than 5,000 acres it’s celebrated as the largest remaining freshwater coastal marsh in the southeastern U.S.
+Today at more than 6,000 acres, it’s celebrated as the largest remaining freshwater coastal marsh in the southeastern U.S.

-Love for native Florida beauty combined with the passion and commitment of numerous wonderful people like Marjorie Silver Alder, Walter and Lace Vitunac, Pat Pazara, Carol Herzog, Grace Stock, John and Jane Brooks, and others, built a remarkable organization that has achieved remarkable goals.
+Love for native Florida beauty combined with the passion and commitment of numerous wonderful people like Marjorie Silver Alder, Walter and Lace Vitunac, Pat Pazara, Carol Herzog, Grace Stock, John and Jane Brooks, Betty Lou Wells, and others, built a remarkable organization that has achieved remarkable goals.

 From land preservation their mission expanded to a whole span of issues, including: protection of the Indian River Lagoon, establishing it as an Aquatic Preserve and an Estuary of National Import, pollution and destruction of mangroves in the North Fork of the St. Lucie River, other water quality issues, passage of a no-gill-netting amendment, fought against the deepening of Ft.
 Pierce Port and Inlet, urban growth issues and the hiring of a county planner, developer impact fees, nuclear power, wildlife corridors, spoil islands as nature preserves, sea turtle protection and John Brooks beaches, tree protection, exotic plant control and more.